-Once you report the scam, the FTC will provide additional follow-up actions, if there are any.
-They likely will not be able to get your money back, but reporting the fraud helps them protect others from falling victim to the same scam.
+Once you report the scam, the FTC will provide additional follow-up actions and further instructions, if there are any.
+They likely will not get you your money back, but reporting the fraud helps them protect others from falling victim to the same scam.

 Report Scams to the Local Authorities

 You may also wish to report the scam to your local police, providing them with the same information you gave the FTC.
 Many people choose to do this in cases where they've lost quite a lot of money.
 Again, there's no guarantee that you'll be able to get your money back, but you'll be helping law enforcement stop the scammers.

 If you didn't pay through eBay Motors and don't have the car, you'll want to report the fraud to the Department of Justice (DOJ).

 If you think your sensitive information (e.g., your bank account information, address, etc.) is compromised, you'll want to take the necessary steps to protect yourself from identity theft.
 Although eBay Motors scams don't normally result in identity fraud, you never know what the scammer is up to.